↑ Back/Next ↑

 Now that you know that there is a lot of steel types for each knife, it is time to tell you about all the different types of knives and why we use them.
 Below you will see an overview of the knives that are available.
 Click on the name to get more information about the specific knife.

 When you are first starting with cooking then you are probably going to look for a chef’s knife.
-They are good for anything except for chopping through bones.
+They are good for anything except for chopping through bones that are thicker than a chicken bone.
 You can use it for meat, vegetables, etc. You can chop, slice, rock chop, push cut or use a tip slice technique.
 A chef’s knife is versatile and I recommend any cook to start with a chef’s knife before upgrading to a specialized knife.
-However, the French knife is less suitable for rock chopping since it promotes a slicing movement rather than rock chopping.
+However, if you don’t like the rocking motion then a knife like the Gyuto, Santoku, Bunka or the Chinese cleaver might be the better option for you.

 Chinese all-purpose cleaver